wp-plugins/wp-grins-ssl/readme.txt

 = Why did this start with version 2? =
 Because the previous fork-source was 1.0, and this is really just an extension of all that work.
 Wanted to keep Ronafly's credits up in there!

+= Will you support BuddyPress? =
+Eventually.
+I'm not running it right now, so it's hard to test.